| |

 Mammoth Lakes

-Mammoth Lakes is truly one of the most breathtaking destinations to visit in California in summer.
+Mammoth Lakes is truly one of the most breathtaking summer destinations in California.
 The surrounding mountains serve as a picture-perfect backdrop to the bright blue lake, and you can take part in a multitude of outdoor activities ranging from mountain biking to hiking to kayaking.

 Though Mammoth is super popular during the winter for skiing and snowboarding, the warmer weather and clear skies definitely bring crowds in the summer.
 In fact, typical summer in Mammoth Lakes sees about 1.5 million visitors, making it the busiest season of the year (and for good reason).